rdjondo/CarND-Behavioral-Cloning-P3/README.md

-# Files Submitted & Code Quality
+# Project checklist and description

-## 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+## 1. The repository includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model